dixrow/Autonomous-learning-agents/README.md

 This project is designed to simulate interactions between a teacher and a student using machine learning models.
 The goal is to create an educational environment where a student model can learn from a teacher model through a series of question-and-answer sessions.

-This project was developed in collaboration with [atslisbona](https://github.com/atslisbona) as part of my final master's project.
+This project was developed in collaboration with [atslisbona](https://github.com/atslisbona) as part of our final master's project.

 ## Features